Person-Centered Expressive Arts

-A two-year PCEA training program is offered in collaboration with Meridian University.
-The next course begins in August 2017.
-Enrollment is now open and the deadline to apply is June 30, 2017.
+A two-year PCEA training program which begins in January 2022 is now open for enrollment.
 To learn more, please visit our Training Page.

 Our Executive Director, Dr. Sue Ann Herron, would be happy to set up a phone, Zoom, or Skype session to discuss whether the program is right for you.
 Contact Dr. Herron.